Rub3nM3dina/SQL-projects/Celestial Bodies Database/README.md

 - All columns named *name* should be of type **VARCHAR**.

 ## Solution
+The full documentation and code for this project is separated into two files:
+- Contains detailed explanations of the database design, schema, queries, and usage instructions.
+- SQL script with all table definitions, constraints, lookups, inserts, and comments.
-The SQL code and documentation for this database project can be found in the Universe.md file.
+- Please refere to UNIVERSE-DOC.md for the complete narrative documentation for this database project.
+UNIVERSE-CODE.sql contains the full SQL implementation and can be used to recreate the database.